strncat/strncat.github.io/_posts/graphics/2023-10-02-virtual-world.markdown

 An important question arises here is why create the objects in their object space and then place them via transformations in the virtual world? why not just integrate an object such as a lamp in the virtual world?
 Because it's a waste. if the lamp consisted of 100k vertices and the scene needed 100 of these, then we'll have 10 million vertices just for lamps.
 Instead we can just create one lamp and then use the transformations that we described to place this lamp 100 times around the scene.
 <br>
 <br>
 Finally, when we take a virtual picture, points on the object are projected on the 2d film plane which we refer to as a "scene space".
-This projection is nonlinear and the source of undesireable distortion.
+This projection is nonlinear and the source of undesirable distortion.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>